finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label of the holdings adjustment. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings adjustment.
-Defaults to the return the latest              version of the holdings adjustment if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the ‘Instrument' domain to decorate onto holdings adjustments.
+Defaults to the return the latest              version of the holdings adjustment if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the â€˜Instrument' domain to decorate onto holdings adjustments.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
-Note that properties from the 'Holding’ domain are automatically returned. (optional)
+Note that properties from the 'Holdingâ€™ domain are automatically returned. (optional)

             try
             {